 - Most employees rethink their jobs as they approach their work anniversary.
 They are however 10 times more likely to make a move around their first anniversary than their fifth anniversary.

-- The average employee will stay with a company for 4.2 years, but seniority does affect this average.
+- but seniority does affect this average.
 The median tenure for managers is 6.4 years.

-- About 3.9 million workers quit their jobs every month in 2021.
+- About 3.9 million workers quit their jobs every month in 2021 vs. roughly 4 million per month in 2022.

 Armed with this and other employee retention statistics we’ll cover in this article, you can create an array of employee retention strategies.
 This will assist in transforming your business into a place that people would not want to leave.